-News items are assessed and classified by a dedicated incidents team
+2. News items are assessed and classified by a dedicated incidents team.

-Incidents are then analyzed on case and company-level and an assessment is made against the relevant Global Compact principle(s) with a forward-looking outlook
+3. Incidents are then analyzed on case and company-level and an assessment is made against the relevant Global Compact principle(s) with a forward-looking outlook.

-Clients can access company profiles via the online platform in addition to receiving a quarterly update report
+6. Clients can access company profiles via the online platform in addition to receiving a quarterly update report.

-Example of Non-compliant assessment: Company X, a pharmaceutical company
+Example of Non-compliant assessment: Company ABC, a pharmaceutical company

-The UN Global Compact is the world’s largest principles-based voluntary initiative consisting of 9,000 companies from 166 countries.
+The UN Global Compact is the world’s largest principles-based voluntary initiative consisting of over 16,000 companies from 166 countries.
 UN Global Compact signatories commit to universally-accepted principles on human rights, labor, environmental protection and anti-corruption.